Covid 19 coronavirus Delta outbreak: More than 260,000 vaccinations across the Waikato - NZ Herald

-Up to 9am today – August 30 – a total of 264,052 Covid-19 vaccinations had been delivered to people across the Waikato.
+Up to 9am on August 30 a total of 264,052 Covid-19 vaccinations had been delivered to people across the Waikato.

 People aged 30 plus can now book their vaccination appointments at bookmyvaccine.nz or by calling 0800 28 29 26.